moveit/moveit.ros.org/install/docker/index.markdown

     docker run -it moveit/moveit:kinetic-release

 ## MoveIt!
-Contrainer Types
+Container Types

 There are many variants of the MoveIt!
 Docker available as documented [here](http://moveit.ros.org/documentation/contributing/continuous_integration/).
 For example, any of the three current distros work: [indigo, kinetic, lunar].
 Over variations include:

 - **moveit/moveit:kinetic-source** contains a full MoveIt! workspace downloaded and built to ~/ws_moveit/src.
 This container is useful for developers wanting to test or develop in a sandbox.
 - **moveit/moveit:kinetic-release** builds ontop of the CI image, the full debian-based install of MoveIt! using apt-get.
 - **moveit/moveit:kinetic-ci** an image optimized for running continuous integration with Travis
 - **moveit/moveit:kinetic-ci-shadow** an image optimized for running continuous integration with Travis using the latest unreleased build of ROS

 ## Advanced